Yann21/Yann21/README.md

 -->

 ## Let's work together
-Feel free to send me a message if you want to develop an idea.
-First come, first served.<br />
+Feel free to send me a message if you want to develop an idea.<br />
 contact@yannhoffmann.com